moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 StructProperty follows the same structure as the [list of properties](#list-of-properties), each property has a PropertyTag and PropertyData.

-> Exceptions: Key of "mSaveData" or "mUnresolvedSaveData" are StructProperty(FIntVector) which doesn't contain the fieldNames
+> Exceptions: Key of `mSaveData` or `mUnresolvedSaveData` are StructProperty(FIntVector), the data doesn't contain any struct infomation

 ### Property extra binary data